 Since you own your HSA, funds roll over from year to year.
 The money you put in your account stays there until you eventually use it, so you can save for the long term over the course of your entire life.

 An FSA is focused on your short-term health expenses for the year ahead.
 With few exceptions, any money you put into your FSA account has to be used within the year or it will disappear.
 Make sure to spend your FSA dollars on eligible expenses.

 HSAs and FSAs can cover medical, dental and vision expenses as long as they’re considered eligible.
 These expenses don’t necessarily need to be for yourself, either — if your spouse or kid needs glasses , there’s a good chance your account will cover it.

 All sorts of eyewear are considered eligible expenses, including your prescription eyeglasses .

 You can also use your account for glasses you don’t necessarily wear every day, like prescription sunglasses or reading glasses.

-If you wear contacts, you’ll be happy to know that your contact lenses and even contact lens solution are covered, as well.
+If you wear contacts, your contact lenses and even contact lens solution are covered.

 Why enroll in an FSA?